Northstar Line: Upgrades and planned extension to St. Cloud

 A major obstacle to extending Northstar to St. Cloud had been the lack of double-tracked rail for 9 mi from Big Lake to Becker.
 However, due to increased freight traffic on the line, BNSF double-tracked the corridor in 2015.
-The Minnesota Department of Transportation says that extending Northstar would result in 1 to 1.5 million annual trips on the line.
-In its 2010 State Rail Plan, the agency stated an expectation of farebox recovery ratios between 70% and 111% on the full line.
+The Minnesota Department of Transportation said that extending Northstar would result in 1 to 1.5 million annual trips on the line.
+In its 2010 State Rail Plan, the agency expected farebox recovery ratios to be between 70% and 111% on the full line.
 However, the same plan estimated farebox recovery ratios of just 21% to 34% on the proposed Northern Lights Express, which in a 2007 business plan had calculated ratios of over 100%.
 On November 8, 2010, it was announced that the planned extension of the line to St. Cloud had been indefinitely delayed.
-Projected ridership is not sufficient to qualify for federal funding.
+Projected ridership was not sufficient to qualify for federal funding.

-Proposals to extend the line have continued to surface in the years following opening of the line.
+Proposals to extend the line continued to surface in the years following its opening.
 In 2016 and 2018, Minnesota state legislators proposed extending the line to St. Cloud using existing equipment by running two daily round-trips to St. Cloud and reducing other trips to Minneapolis from five to four.
-Governor Mark Dayton proposed a six-month demonstration service to St. Cloud in 2017 but the demonstration would have only included 1 round trip a day and not have trains stopping at stations between Minneapolis and St. Cloud.
+Governor Mark Dayton proposed a six-month demonstration service to St. Cloud in 2017 but the demonstration would have only included 1 round trip per day, without stopping at stations between Minneapolis and St. Cloud.
 Extending the line to Camp Ripley was proposed in 2019 by House of Representative legislators.
 Another extension feasibility study sponsored by MnDOT was released in July 2020.

-Possible extension of the line has been revived in the 2022 Transportation Omnibus bill passed by the MN legislature.
-The bill includes funding for a study that would consider different possible rail service to the St Cloud and Fargo-Moorhead regions.
-This could include recommendations to extend Northstar.
+Possible extension of the line was revived in the 2022 Transportation Omnibus bill passed by the MN legislature.
+The bill funded a study that have considered different possible rail service to the St. Cloud and Fargo-Moorhead regions.
+The study identified an increased demand for intercity passenger rail service, and explored proposals including the Northstar extension and a new intercity passenger service.